trifoil/jaspar-retrofit/README.md

 **Jog mode**

-The MPG encoder is powered by 5V, linked to GND, and has 4 outputs : A+, B+, A-, B-.
+The MPG encoder is powered by 5V, linked to GND, and has 4 outputs but two are used : A+ and B+.

-These inputs are used in quadrature.

 To override the normal operation of the machine one button is pressed, and enables the jog wheel while pressed.